-Second, in response to this awakening trouble, the people begin to awaken!
 They do not ignore God, turn away from God or curse him, but rather they v.6 - cried out to the Lord for help.
-Again we see that corporate prayer - a wide- scale calling out to God for salvation ("help") - is critical for spiritual renewal and revival.
+Again we see that corporate prayer - a wide-scale calling out to God for salvation ("help") - is critical for spiritual renewal and revival.

-Thirdly, v.8 - "he sent them a prophet, who said..."
-So secondly God send a convicting message.
-It is interesting to notice that God's first response to the people's cry (v.6) is not to send a savior or salvation, but to seek to convict them more deeply of their sin, through preaching.
+Third action 🞬 🌞, v.8 - "he sent them a prophet, who said..."

+God's next action is to send a convicting message.
+It is interesting to notice that God's immediate response to the people's cry (v.6) is not to send a savior or salvation, but to seek to convict them more deeply of their sin, through preaching.
 The prophet comes and helps them to understand why they are in the trouble they are in, why idolatry is so wrong.
 He reminds them who God is and what he has done for them.
 Some have called this a "covenant lawsuit".
 The prophet, in a sense, is God's attorney, who comes to the Israelites and points out how they have violated their contract.